Neosperience/shipper/README.md

 Shipper is a CLI tool that automates deploying new versions of containerized applications to GitOps repository managed by tools such as [ArgoCD].
 Deploying such applications usually means updating a configuration file in a Git repository and writing the newly built container image tag.
 This file is then read by the CD tool, processed using a templater and then syncronized with a remote infrastructure environment where the application is actually deployed.

-A practical example in Neosperience: applications deployed on instances of the [Karavel Container Platform], which uses ArgoCD to monitor deployment configurations.
+A practical example in [Neosperience]: applications deployed on instances of the [Karavel Container Platform], which uses ArgoCD to monitor deployment configurations.
 To deploy a new image tag, a commit must be performed against either a [Helm] `values.yaml` file, or a [Kustomize] `kustomization.yaml` file setting a YAML key to the new value.

 Shipper automates this by leveraging the native Git provider API (e.g. GitLab, GitHub, BitBucket, etc...) to atomically update the configuration file.